martin-tauber/thresholdMigration/README.md

 where *path* is the path to the file you exported from the TrueSight presentation server.
 The *path* parameter can point to a file or a directory.
 If it points to a directory all the files in the directory are migrated.
 You can also specify more than one *path* following the --thresholds switch.
 The all the files and directories specified will be migrated.

+## Migration Modes

+The tool offers two migration modes: classic and non-classic.
+In the classic mode the threshold migration will mimic the way instance server thresholds are handled in the TSIM server.
+It will generate a policy per monitoring type and parameter. to run the tool in classic mode you need to specify the --classic command line option.

+    --classic

+By default the tool will run in the non classic mode.
+In this mode the tool will try to find communalities and generate two policy types.
+For the the communalities it will generate BASE policies grouped by monitor type.
+For thresholds which are not covered by the BASE policy the utility will generate a HOST specific policy.

 ## Understanding the output